7 Best Ukuleles Under $300 – What Makes a Great Uke?

 You can also expect a ukulele in the sub-$300 price range to come with a gig bag.
 Of course, some don’t, but brands like Martin, Fender, Luna and Kala tend to offer something convenient in which to store and transport your new uke.

 This is the first ukulele market where you may consider buying a used model (after all, who wants a used entry-level ukulele?).

 While buying new gives you that unmatched sense of owning an untouched instrument, there are reasons to buy used – the main being that you could pick up a $300 ukulele for maybe half the price.

 Providing you are able to try the uke before you buy, or are able to purchase it from a reputable store (either physical or online) with a clear and fair returns policy, then you should be safe.
 Just do yourself a favor and avoid anything from a flea market or thrift store, unless you can inspect and sample it properly.

 The Final Word

 As $300 is more of a dent in most bank accounts, make sure the model you go for is something you are completely satisfied with.
 Create a shortlist of ukuleles you like the look of, then narrow it down to the one you can’t live without.
 If possible, try the ukes out in a guitar store.
 Otherwise watch videos on YouTube, or read reviews online.

-To create shortlist, start by checking out the five models on our chart, then move on to others you fancy.
+To create a shortlist, start by checking out the models on our chart, then move onto others you fancy.
 Brands including Kala, Lanikai, Gretsch, Luna, Cordoba and Martin all shine in this sub-$300 market.
 There are others, but sticking with one of those should result in an instrument that will make you happy.

 If you are able to find a few extra bucks down the side of the sofa, be sure to have a look at our chart on the best ukuleles under $500, as a model in this premium category may offer you something even better for not that much more money.